Vets-Who-Code/Prework/README.md

 <h2 id="capstone">Capstone</h2>

 Build a website telling us your story and then push it to GitHub.
 Bonus points if you use [GitHub Pages](https://pages.github.com/) or [surge.sh](https://surge.sh/) to host your site.

+NOTE: DO NOT USE A TEMPLATE OR THEME.
+USE ONLY YOUR OWN HTML, CSS AND JAVASCRIPT.